Flavors of OWL

 OWL 2 / Full is by far the most expressive of the profiles.
 And if you are unconcerned with reasoning performance (perhaps because you aren’t using an automated reasoner at all), then this is what you want.

-If you are using an automated reasoner, however, then you’d better be careful.
+If you are using an automated reasoner, however, then you’d best be careful.
 OWL 2 / Full defines a series of inference rules that are so complex that, in the best case, might run really slowly on today’s computers.
 In the worst case, it is possible to describe inferences using OWL 2 / Full that cannot be completed at all using any computer.

 Said another way, reasoning over OWL 2 / Full is undecidable.